Dubai International Airport: Accommodating the Airbus A380

 With Dubai-based Emirates being one of the launch customers for the Airbus A380 and also the largest customer, Dubai Airport needed to expand its existing facilities to accommodate the very large aircraft.
 The Department of Civil Aviation spent $120 million in upgrading both of its terminals and airport infrastructure, including enlarged gate holdrooms, new finger piers, an enlarged runway, new airbridges and extended baggage belt carousels from the normal 70 to 90 m.
 Dubai Airport also invested $3.5 billion into a new Concourse A, exclusively for handling Emirates A380s.
 With the changes made, the airport does not expect embarking and disembarking passengers and baggage from the A380 to take longer than it does for Boeing 747-400s, which carry fewer passengers.
 On 16 July 2008, Dubai Airport unveiled the first of two specially-built gates capable of handling the aircraft.
 Costing $10 million, the gates will enable passengers to get on the upper cabin of the new 555-seater aircraft directly from the gate hold rooms.
 The hold rooms themselves have been enlarged to cater for the larger number of passengers flying the A380s.
 In addition to the two gates at Terminal 1, five more A380-capable gates were opened at concourse B on 14 October 2008.
 Concourse A opened on 2 January 2013.

-Labor controversy
+Labour controversy

 Workers building a new terminal at Dubai International Airport went on a sympathy strike in March 2006.
 Another strike took place in October 2007.
 Four thousand strikers were arrested.
 Most of them were released some days later and those who were not local were then deported from Dubai.

 Airlines and destinations

 Passenger

-The following airlines offer regular scheduled and charter services to and from the airport:
+The following airlines offer regular scheduled and charter services to and from Dubai International Airport: